kodekloudhub/cka-debugging-api-server/README.md

 ## Running the scenarios

-1. Start a Kubernetes playground
+1. Start a Kubernetes playground, or any CKA/CKAD/CKS lab (just ignore the questions)
 1. Clone this repo

     ```